ogmaresca/azp-agent/README.md

 * If `scaling.cpu` is set, a HorizontalPodAutoscaler will be created with the CPU scaling defined.
 * If `scaling.cpu` is not set, [azp-agent-autoscaler](https://github.com/ggmaresca/azp-agent-autoscaler) will get deployed in the release.

+You can find the limit on parallel jobs by going to your project settings in Azure Devops, clicking on Parallel jobs, and viewing your limit of self-hosted jobs.

 | Parameter                             | Description                                                             | Default                                 |
 | ------------------------------------- | ----------------------------------------------------------------------- | --------------------------------------- |